Number : Season 14, serial 4 of 6.

-Plot : The Doctor journeys to an unknown jungle planet and meets the exiled Sevateem savage; called Leela.
-More worryingly though, is the huge carving of the Doctor’s image in a cliff face.
-Which the Sevateem worship, as an evil deity; known as “Xoanon”.
+Plot : The Doctor journeys to an unknown jungle planet and meets the exiled Sevateem savage; Leela.
+More worryingly though, is the huge carving of the Doctor’s image in a cliff face; which the Sevateem worship, as an evil deity; known as “Xoanon”.

 Whats good : Leela.
 The jungle set is original.
 The Doctor’s “god” problem.

-Whats bad : The Sevateem actors – apart from Shaman Neeva, don’t convince – as savage warriors.
+Whats bad : The Sevateem actors – apart from Leela and Shaman Neeva; don’t convince – as savage warriors.

 Review With Spoilers : The Face Of Evil marks the introduction of the Doctor’s new companion; Leela.
-It also covers the aftermath, of a previously uncovered (and unfilmed) Doctor visit; where his interference in a race/planet’s development – was not for the best.
+It also covers the aftermath, of a previously uncovered (and unfilmed) Doctor visit; where the Time Lord’s interference in a race/planet’s development; did not turn-out, for the best.

-It’s clearly an occupational hazard that the Doctor faces, on an adventurely basis but we never usually get to see the aftermath of the Doctor’s schemes; after having altered planetary events.
+It’s clearly an occupational hazard, that the Doctor faces.
+We never usually get to see the aftermath of the Doctor’s schemes; after having altered planetary events.
 Especially, when his tinkering causes oppression – rather than freedom. (their was brief mention of the Third Doctor having visited Karfel before the Sixth Doctor – in Timelash and the Seventh Doctor havibg had an adventure as Merlin the Wizard in Battlefield.

-Which explains somewhat, why the Doctor mis-programmes a powerful computer in his own likeness, to rule over the jungle planet and opress the inhabitants – hence being known as a evil god.
+Which explains somewhat, why the Doctor mis-programmes a powerful computer – in his own likeness; to rule over the jungle planet and oppress the inhabitants – hence being known as an ‘evil god’.

 “[to Leela] That wasn’t necessary.
 Who licensed you to slaughter people?
 No more Janis thorns, understand?
 EVER!”
 The Doctor.

-Also, Tom Baker always excelled at playing evil characters or evilly-motivated versions of the Doctor, such as in Meglos.
-He also excels in this, playing the projected form of evil super computer; Xoanon.
+Also, Tom Baker – always excelled at playing evil characters or evilly-motivated versions of the Doctor, such as in Meglos.
+He also excels in this, playing the projected form of the evil super computer; ‘Xoanon’.

-It is unfortunately – let down by a saggy final third and a long drawn out middle section, after the Doctor and Leela gain access to the Xoanon computer and could do with a recut here-and-there.
+It is unfortunately – let down by a saggy final third – and a long drawn out middle section.
+Especially, after the Doctor and Leela gain access to the Xoanon computer and it could do with a recut here-and-there.

 But it’s still a strong Hinchcliffe episode and a first for the series (returning to a planet badly affected by the Doctor’s previous interference), despite some bad pacing issues.